tatsu-lab/alpaca_eval/README.md

 <img alt="verified.png" src="..%2F..%2Fverified.png" width="100"/>

-A verified result in AlpacaEval means that one of the core maintainers decoded the outputs from the model and performed the evaluation.
-Unfortunately, we (AlpacaEval maintainers) do not have the resources (time/GPU/money) to verify all models.
-We are sorry for any inconvenience that this causes and appreciate your understanding.
-If you would really like to get your model verified, please follow the steps below:
+A verified result in AlpacaEval indicates that a core maintainer has decoded the outputs from the model and performed the evaluation.
+Unfortunately, we, the AlpacaEval maintainers, lack the resources (time/GPU/money) to verify all models.
+We apologize for any inconvenience this may cause and appreciate your understanding.
+To have your model verified, please follow the steps below:

-1. Message either @yann or @rtaori on discord, or email us if you have our email.
-Give a brief explanation as for why the model you contributed should be verified.
+1. Contact @yann or @rtaori on Discord, or email us if you have our email, providing a brief rationale for why your model should be verified.
-2. Wait for our answer and approval before proceeding.
+2. Await our response and approval before proceeding.
-3. Write a script for decoding from your model without the need for a GPU.
-In most cases that will be the same script as the one you contributed for your model.
-I.e. we should be able to run it without GPUs using `alpaca_eval evaluate_from_model --model_configs '<your_model_name>'`.
+3. Prepare a script to decode from your model that does not require a GPU, typically the same script used for your model contribution.
+It should run using alpaca_eval evaluate_from_model --model_configs '<your_model_name>' without GPU support.
-4. Create temporary API keys needed to run the script and send them to us.
-In particular, we need both the key for decoding your model, and the key for evaluating (e.g. OpenAI or Anthropic key).
+4. Generate temporary API keys for running the script and share them with us.
+Specifically, we need the keys for both decoding your model and for evaluation (e.g., OpenAI or Anthropic key).
-5. We will run the `alpaca_eval evaluate_from_model --model_configs '<your_model_name>'`, update the results, and message you back so that you can delete the temporary keys.
+5. We will execute the alpaca_eval evaluate_from_model --model_configs '<your_model_name>', update the results, and inform you so you can revoke the temporary keys.

-Please note that we will not rerun the evaluation for the same model.
-Note that due to sampling variance the results might be a little different from the ones you initially got.
-We will override your previous community results with the verified ones.
+Note that we will not re-evaluate the same model.
+Due to sampling variance, the results might slightly differ from your initial ones.
+We will replace your previous community results with the verified ones.

 </details>